aukejw/mlx_transformers_benchmark/README.md

    make test
    ```

 3. Run benchmarking.
-By default, we will test multiple batch sizes and sequence lengths for each operator.
+By default, we will test multiple batch sizes and sequence lengths for each specified operator.
    ```
    python scripts/run_benchmarks.py \
       --num_warmup_iterations 10 \